frePPLe/frepple/doc/user-guide/modeling-wizard/master-data/buffers.rst

 ============ ================= ============================================================
 name         non-empty string  Name of the buffer, we recommend that you use the format
                                "item @ location".
 E.g : keyboard @ factory1
-location     non-empty string          Location of the buffer.
+location     location          Location of the buffer.
-item         non-empty string              Item being stored in the buffer.
+item         item              Item being stored in the buffer.
 onhand       number            | Inventory level at the start of the time horizon.
                                | Considered as 0 if left empty.
 ============ ================= ============================================================